 By Jami Cooley, RN, CNWC

-Physical therapists make a profound difference in the lives of their patients by helping them restore function, regain independence, prevent disability, manage pain, and achieve their overall health and fitness goals.
+Physical therapists make a profound difference in the lives of their patients.
+They help them restore function, regain independence, prevent disability, manage pain, and achieve their overall health and fitness goals.
 Many PTs choose to obtain physical therapy specializations in one or more areas to acquire advanced clinical knowledge about a particular field of practice, enhance their credentials, engage in new research, or help advance the physical therapy profession as a whole by becoming a respected leader in their field.

 - Geriatric Clinical Specialist (GCS)